tirbofish/proton-sdk-rs2/README.md

 ```

 ## sdk

-proton-srp and other proton based cryptography libraries do not use crates.io, you will have to use this git repository as the latest kind.
+proton-drive-sdk and proton-sdk-rs2 are both on crates.io, as well as the proton based cryptography libraries (no changes, just some cosmetic stuff).

 **crates.io**
 ```toml